-- National Electricity Law has the meaning given in the Electricity National Scheme (Queensland) Act 1997 (Qld). - National Electricity Rules means the rules made under the National Electricity Law applied as the law of Queensland. - Natural Disaster Relief Arrangements means Natural Disaster Relief Arrangements, administered by the Commonwealth Department of Transport and Regional Services. - negotiated connection contract has the meaning given in the Electricity Act. - negotiated retail contract has the meaning given in the Electricity Act. - NEM means the wholesale electricity market operated by NEMMCO under the National Electricity Rules. - NEM settlements means the process operated by NEMMCO for clearing the financial transactions associated with export and import of wholesale electricity in the national electricity market. - NEMMCO has the meaning given in the Electricity Act.
+National Electricity Law has the meaning given in the Electricity - National Scheme (Queensland) Act 1997 (Qld).

+National Electricity Rules means the rules made under the National Electricity Law applied as the law of Queensland.

+national grid has the meaning given in the National Electricity Rules negotiated connection contract has the meaning given in the Electricity Act.

+Natural Disaster Relief and Recovery Arrangements means Natural Disaster Relief and Recovery Arrangements, administered by the Commonwealth Department of Transport and Regional Services.

+negotiated retail contract has the meaning given in the Electricity Act.

+NEM means the wholesale electricity market operated by AEMO under the National Electricity Rules.

+NEM settlements means the process operated by AEMO for clearing the financial transactions associated with export and import of wholesale electricity in the national electricity market.